ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 CoRIMs that are not within their validity period, or that cannot be associated with an authenticated and authorised source MUST be discarded.

+CoRIM that are secured by a cryptographic mechanism such as a signature MUST be discarded if the signature chain does not validate successfully.

 Other selection criteria MAY be applied.
 For example, if the Evidence format is known in advance, CoRIMs that do not match the expected profile can be readily discarded.